Ryaong792/OnglineNFLDraftList/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Capstone - Ongling NFL Draft List
+# Capstone - Ongline NFL Draft List

 NFL fantasy draft list to prepare for draft day!
 - Updated 2017 Fantasy stats for QB, TE, WR, RB, K, DST
 - Person draft list on login

-This site has user authentication and 6 tables with 2017 stats relating to NFL positions for Draft.
-Upon login user will be able to view the list of players base on position and draft them to their personal list.
+This site has user authentication and 6 tables with 2017 stats relating to NFL positions for Fantasy Draft.
+Upon login user will be able to view the list of players base on position and draft them to their personal draft list.
 Each user can only add the same player once, but this is only on their personal ID.
 Other users login will still be able to add players as long its not same player on their list.
 Once you select a player you will be able to update the notes section in the draft list table to put your notes on the player.

 The UI was built using bootstrap and players and draft list are display with the use of handlebars.